TheRobBrennan/microsoft-parter-network/modules/Create a Windows virtual machine in Azure/README.md

 # Exercise - Create a Windows virtual machine

+Recall that our company processes video content on Windows VMs.
+A new city has contracted us to process their traffic cameras, but it's a model we've not worked with before.
+We need to create a new Windows VM and install some proprietary codecs so we can begin processing and analyzing their images.

+## Create a new Windows virtual machine

+## Configure the VM settings

+### Configure basic VM settings

+## Configure Disks for the VM

+### Create a data disk

+## Configure the Network

+## Finish configuring the VM and create the image

 # Use RDP to connect to Windows Azure virtual machines

 # Exercise - Connect to a Windows virtual machine using RDP